alexchandler100/MAT_180/cecilia_nicole_wei/README.md

 Khovanov Homology is a powerful invariant for knots and links that are expensive to compute.
 We want to train a machine learning model to predict patterns in Khovanov Homology.

+Khovanov homology can be undestood as a bigraded abelian group associated to a particular knot.
+As such, each can be decomposed into a *free* group: isomorphic to a direct sum of $\mathbb{Z}$; and a *torsion* group: isomorphic to a direct sum of $\mathbb{Z}_{n_k}$, where each $n_k$ is a distinct prime to some power.

+The bigrading can be represented as plotting the correspoinding subgroup of the homology in Cartesian coordinates.

 ## Data Sampling

 1. Using functions from SageMath, (e.g. Link(), khovanov_homology(), additive_order(), ...) to randomly generate braids.